Farooq2018/project-management/README.md

 ### Prerequisites
 - Java 8 or higher
 - Maven 3.6 or higher
-- MySQL or any other relational database
+- PostgreSQL or any other relational database

 ### Installation
 1. Clone the repository: